 An ASA is valuable and flexible in that it can be used as a security solution for both small and large networks.

 The Cisco ASA 5500 series is Cisco's follow up of the Cisco PIX 500 series firewall.
 However, the ASA is not just a pure hardware firewall.
-In brief, the Cisco ASA is a security device that combines firewall, antivirus, intrusion prevention, and virtual private network (VPN) capabilities.
+The Cisco ASA is a security device that combines firewall, antivirus, intrusion prevention, and virtual private network (VPN) capabilities.
 It provides proactive threat defense that stops attacks before they spread through the network.
-Indeed, Cisco ASA firewall is the whole package, so to speak.
+Therefore, the Cisco ASA firewall is the whole package, so to speak.

 You can get even more security functionality with add-on modules which offer a variety of features.
 The Cisco ASA firewall has one of the biggest market shares in the hardware firewall appliance market, together with Juniper Netscreen, Checkpoint, SonicWall, WatchGuard etc.

 When looking around the internet, there are some common questions people are asking about the Cisco ASA.

 For example, what is Cisco ASA? (which we just answered above).